mariiaromaniuk/Ember-Quiz-App/README.md

 # Ember Quiz App

-A simple quiz application using Ember
+A simple quiz application using Ember.js (in progress..)